Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies meeting and surpassing all audience expectations every day.

 But I do think that should have been the end of the answer.

-But then he went on to say, but I do think that given the extraordinary moral traditions of Judaism, the potential power of empathy that arises out of having gone through such historic hardships, that that will ultimately give the people of Israel the strength and the purpose to seek a just and lasting peace, and that I believe will involve creating two states, I said peace and security.
+Then he went on to say, but I do think that given the extraordinary moral traditions of Judaism, the potential power of empathy that arises out of having gone through such historic hardships, that that will ultimately give the people of Israel the strength and the purpose to seek a just and lasting peace.

-Now anybody who's paid attention to this for the past sixty years knows that the Israelis have bent over forwards and backwards to try to come up and do things that the world has asked them to do to forge peace.
+Now, anybody who's paid attention to this for the past 60 years knows that the Israelis have bent over forwards and backwards To try to come up and do things that the world has asked them to do to forge peace.

 They have given up land.